552020/CPP03/Docs/en.subject.md

 • Attack damage (FragTrap)
 • attack() (Scavtrap)

-9

-C++ - Module 03

-Inheritance

-In addition to the special functions of both its parent classes, DiamondTrap will have its own special capacity: void whoAmI();
+In addition to the special functions of both its parent classes, DiamondTrap will have its own special capacity: `void whoAmI();`
 This member function will display both its name and its ClapTrap name.
 Of course, the ClapTrap subobject of the DiamondTrap will be created once, and only once.
 Yes, there’s a trick.